Ape108/BasicFinancialManager/README.md

-This code won't work unless you active the api's descriped in the tutorial video. https://youtu.be/IbdgcUqWSeo?si=wWJyf8CptkREIhcQ
+This code won't work unless you activate the api's descriped in the tutorial video. https://youtu.be/IbdgcUqWSeo?si=wWJyf8CptkREIhcQ